o1uap/Torres_hanoi_armv7/README.md

 # Torres_hanoi

-Codigo en ASSEMBLY para ARM que resuelve las torres de hanoi con 7 discos o 8 si es que se cambia el primer registro R0 #7, por R0 #8
-Trabajo para la asignatura ESTRUCTURA DE COMPUTADORES

-Principalmente hecho por @npc5612 junto al apoyo de @o1uap y @jxvikc
+Assembly code for ARM that solves the Hanoi towers with 7 disks or 8 if the first register R0 #7 is changed to R0 #8.
+This is for the COMPUTER STRUCTURE course.
+It is recommended to test on the online compiler https://cpulator.01xz.net/?sys=arm

+Mainly done by @npc5612 with the support of @o1uap and @jxvikc

 Camilo Escudero
 Paulo Cáceres
 Javiera Cáceres

 UwU